Some names have been changed to protect our storytellers.

 "I received a text message in class about how my father had tried killing himself."

 The best day of my life was getting my acceptance letter from Long Beach State.
 However, I was going through the worst depression of my life.
 My body was present in lecture but my mind was absent.
 I locked myself in my room and cried for hours every weekend.
 Most weekends, I did not even know why I was crying.
-I ended my first semester on bad terms and got into academic probation.
+I ended my first semester on bad terms and got into academic warning.
 I remember the feeling of being alone in a room full people.

 My only solution was to leave to Mexico for a month to heal my personal wounds.
 I knew those wounds would not let me succeed in school and life.
 In Mexico, I found a spiritual and physical healing with the help of my grandmother.
 I came back to fight; I was mentally strong and ready to work hard.
 I had good grades and was focused.